cnchapman/quantuxbook/code/ChapmanRodden-maxdiff-code.txt

 #
 # this function will return part worths for one respondent
 # assigned one of the 4 groups
 #
+# this is of no general value; we just do this to create "segments" in
+# response style who have somewhat different sets of preferences
+#
 one.util <- function(tasks, group) {
   # define task mapping for each group